TypicalAM/goread/README.md

 ### Issues

-If something doesn't work feel free to create an issue and include:
+If something doesn't work feel free to create an issue:

+- Update using `go install github.com/TypicalAM/goread@latest` or `homebrew upgrade`
-- Output of `goread --version` if applicable
+- Include output of `goread --version`
-- Logs are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows
+- Include logs are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows

 ## 💁 Credit where credit is due